-Computer-Using Agents: Notes on Human Checkpoints
+Computer-Using Agents and Human Checkpoints

 When agents can click/type/navigate software, value goes up fast.
 Risk also goes up fast.